linafarchado/BigData/README.md

 ### Additional Note

-- A sleep command is included in the analyzer Dockerfile to ensure the database is created before launching the analyzer.
+- A sleep command is included in the analyzer Dockerfile to ensure the database is created before launching the analyzer script.

 ## Conclusion